For processing data within the context of our online system and making contact via contact forms and email newsletters

 We as well as our contractual partners protect your personal data against unauthorized access, loss, use or dissemination and ensure that your personal information is in a legally required, controlled, secure environment which prevents unauthorized accesses, loss or dissemination.

 Where data is processed on our behalf, we work only with order processors who offer a sufficient guarantee that suitable technical and organizational measures to ensure their data processing complies with Art.
 28 GDPR have been enacted and your legal rights are fully protected.

 If we contract with one or more partners to determine the purpose and means of the processing, we undertake joint responsibility in accordance with Art.
 26 GDPR.
-To this end, we specify jointly in an agreement which contractual partner undertakes which responsibility pursuant to the GDPR.
+To this end, we join agreements specifying exactly which contractual partner undertakes which responsibility per GDPR.

 To avoid unnecessary amounts of data, we process and use your personal data only to the extent this is required within the scope of our range of services.

 You can, without charge and without giving reasons, obtain information about whether your personal data is processed.
 Pursuant to art.
 15 GDPR and § 34 BDSG, you have the right to information about this personal data and to further information on the processing of your data stored with us.

 As part of your legal rights under art.
 16 and 17 GDPR and § 35 BDSG, you can have your data which is stored with us blocked, corrected or deleted.